 Green Building Report

-The report was launched with its authors at our sustainability business breakfast as part of LQ BID RE[act] festival late November – overlooking the building featured in the report.
+The report was launched with its authors at our sustainability business breakfast as part of LQ BID RE[act] festival in November 2022 – overlooking the building featured in the report.

 Click below to view: